Brendeen/django_template/README.md

 # django_template
-A template for a standard Django project with built in Tailwind and Flowbite.
+A simple template for Django projects with a custom user.

+Use pip install requirments.txt to use.